 The fertilizer spreader has a multipurpose working capability of spreading both seeds and fertilizers.
 You can make an even spreading for the fertilizer if you use a fertilizer spreader.
 You cannot keep the spreading in a consistent and even measure if you use your hands to spread the fertilizer.

 Types Of Fertilizer Spreaders

-Depending on what type and size of a lawn or yard you have, you have to choose the right type of the spreader.
+Depending on what type and size of lawn or yard you have, you have to choose the right type of spreader.
 Only the right spreader can save your time, money and ease the process.
 Here are the main types of fertilizer spreaders; make sure you get through them to know which one you need:

-Broadcast spreaders, also known as the rotary spreaders, are the most common type of spreaders to spread dry fertilizer.
+Broadcast spreaders, also known as rotary spreaders, are the most common type of spreaders to spread dry fertilizer.
 If you have an acre or more area, choosing a broadcast spreader will be a perfect choice.
 The spreader will have a hopper on top to contain the seeds or the fertilizer with a spinning disk underneath.
 The hopper will release the fertilizer on the disk with fins, and the disk will spread the fertilizer around.

 Drop spreaders come with a hopper too, this time it will be bigger and longer than the one in a rotary spreader.
 The hopper will have multiple holes underneath instead of one big one.
 The holes can release fertilizer or seeds in a small amount directly onto the land.
 It doesn’t throw the seeds or the fertilizer around to waste on the sidewalks.
 You can use a drop spreader if you’re looking for a precise, spot application for your fertilizer.